 - A rabbit hole

-- Capacitors (axial or radial types with both legs at the bottom) for precise regulation of DC current flow.
+- Capacitors for precise regulation of DC flow

 - Handy Clips ( telescoping glass and base)

 It’s important to know that your guitar pedal doesn’t complicate.
 Try to build the guitar pedal system as simple as possible.

 Let’s give you instructions step by step, which will help to build a guitar pedal system.

 You are going to have several tiny components around your table to come up with a not-so-complicated audio probe.

 You will require a non-polarized 0.1 uF axial capacitor (16V-600V), and 3 lengths of wire.
 On the other hand, you need a standard Neutrik jack input.

 - Plugin the non-polarized 0.1 uF axial capacitor and amp end to the jack probe.